richlee33/montecarlo/README.md

 The current balance is multiplied by a return percentage and added (or subtracted for a negative annual return) to make a new balance.
 For each year before the retirement age, the calculation with a new random annual return to get the new balance is repeated until the end balance is found.

-The experiment repeated 500 times and finally, from the 500 end balances, the success rate where the end balance exceeds $1 Million is calculated.
+The simulation repeated 500 times and finally, from the 500 end balances, the success rate where the end balance exceeds $1 Million is calculated.

 ## Data, Assumptions and Disclaimer
 The annual return of the S&P-500 index from 1927 until now can be found at [macrotrends.net](https://www.macrotrends.net/2526/sp-500-historical-annual-returns).